Nalankumar/HRMS/README.md

 Import the sql file from the directory using the command line:
 ```
-mysql -u username -p testdb < path/to/yourfile.sql
+mysql -u username -p HRMS < path_to_sqlfile/hrms.sql
 ```
-Replace username with your MySQL username and path/to/yourfile.sql with the path to the SQL file.
+Replace username with your MySQL username and path_to/hrms.sql with the path to the SQL file.
 #### 3. Add JDBC Driver to the Project
 - Place the `mysql-connector-java-8.x.x.jar` file in your project directory.